Leegenux/Leegenux.github.io/source/_posts/code-your-own-server-client-with-C.md

 }
 ```

-`gethostbyname` takes a C-string parameter, returns the information in the format of `struct hostent`.
+`gethostbyname` takes a C-string parameter, and returns the information in the format of `struct hostent`.
 The member `h_addr_list` stores all results we want.
 To make things simpler, we just fetch and print the first IP we get.
-If no result is available, `gethostbyname` returns NULL.
+If no result is available, `gethostbyname` returns `NULL`.